How to lose weight at home. Symptoms and treatment of sore throat during pregnancy Sore throat in pregnant women 3rd trimester

 • it is recommended to get rid of chronic diseases;

-• it is recommended to rest as much as possible and monitor physical activity;
+• It is recommended to rest as much as possible and monitor physical activity;

 • eat healthy low-calorie foods, fruits, vegetables;